 Start by filling your bucket up with warm water.
 We plan on using very little and periodically will replace dusty water with fresh water; no need to fill up the bucket.

-Grab your drywall sponge and indentify sanding side (rougher and tighter) verses the sponge side which is only for lightly supplying water while sanding.
+Grab your drywall sponge and identify sanding side (rougher and tighter) verses the sponge side which is only for lightly supplying water while sanding.
 Now that you’ve mastered the sponge, submerge it in your bucket.
 Squeezing mostly all the water out, because a lightly damped works best (not dripping).

 Take the sanding side and begin using large circular strokes over your excess compound; making sure to apply pressure evenly.
 You won’t be perfect the first time.
-But try to work down areas that appear uneven without accidently creating grooves.
+But try to work down areas that appear uneven without accidentally creating grooves.
 It takes practice.

 As you sand make sure you keep returning to your bucket for clean water; submerge, squeeze to lightly damped and continue.
 Once the water becomes dirty enough not to see through it, pour out the old and add fresh warm water.
 Rinse and repeat.